THE ASSOCIATE IN ARTS DEGREE

 Meeting graduation requirements for an AA degree from a Florida community college is not synonymous with meeting the specific course requirements to enter a specific program at a state university or private college belonging to the Independent Colleges of Florida.

 Students may pursue any combination of university transfer programs, but only one AA degree will be awarded.
 Any transferrable course may be included and used as an AA elective, unless program restrictions apply.

 HCC prepares students for hundreds of possible transfer majors, each of which has a distinct listing of common prerequisite courses designated by the Florida University System.
 To ensure accuracy in selecting courses, students should refer to the student advising guides available online or in the counseling and advising offices.
-The following transfer tracks represent examples of the majors students may pursue upon transferring to a university including, but not limited to the following.
-Consult an academic advisor for information on any majors not listed.

 To earn an AA degree, students must complete a minimum of 60 credit hours with no less than 36 credits of specified general education courses and 24 credits in the university transfer program electives.
 Legislation may further affect the graduation requirement; therefore, students are advised to obtain more current information from the advising and transfer offices.

 The articulation agreement between Florida community colleges and state universities specifies that students who have been certified as having satisfactorily completed the general education requirements in a university transfer program are exempt from any additional general education requirements after transferring to a state university or community college.
 However, to be eligible for admission into a limited access program at a state university, students may be required to take specific prerequisite courses which may exceed the 60 credit hours and meet other requirements such as a minimum GPA, minimum ACT/SAT test scores or audition/portfolio.